Parish News & Events:

 In Winnipeg, the opening of the Jubilee Year was led by His Excellency Bishop Andriy Rabiy, who celebrated the Divine Liturgy at the Cathedral of Saints Vladimir and Olga on December 29, 2024.
 The faithful who make a pilgrimage to the pilgrimage churches, receive the Sacraments of Confession and Communion, and pray for the intentions of the Holy Father will have the opportunity to receive a plenary indulgence throughout the Holy Year.

-5. PASTORAL LETTER ON THE JUBILEE YEAR 2025
+4. PASTORAL LETTER ON THE JUBILEE YEAR 2025

 PILGRIMS OF HOPE

-To the Very Reverend Clergy, Monastics and Religious Sisters and Brothers, Seminarians and Laity of the Ukrainian Catholic Church in Canada
+To the Very Reverend Clergy, Monastics and Religious Sisters and Brothers, Seminarians

 Glory to Jesus Christ!